GroupAhead/cordova-plugin-webintent/README.md

 # WebIntent Android Plugin for Cordova 3.X #

+## Fork overview

+This repo was originally hosted at https://github.com/Initsogar/cordova-webintent.git, but seems to have been removed.
+So now we're hosting it here.

 By Boris Smus

 Phonegap/Cordova 2.X version available at the [WebIntent](https://github.com/phonegap/phonegap-plugins/tree/master/Android/WebIntent) plugin site.